 Tackling Emerging Issues with 7FA Compressor Blade & Vane Replacement

-Mechanical Dynamics & Analysis (MD&A) recently completed compressor blade replacement work on two 7FA units, including full inspections, and ongoing operational recommendations.
+Mechanical Dynamics & Analysis (MD&A) completed compressor blade replacement work on two 7FA units, including full inspections, and ongoing operational recommendations.
 We were responsive to emerging issues, scope change and flexible in supporting the customer’s needs.

 MD&A was mobilized to address suspected fuel nozzle leaks on the customer’s unit 1 gas turbine.
 The unit had been shut down to replace the reported fuel nozzle-to-forward can gaskets on three combustion chambers.
 Our experts also inspected the combustion liners, transition pieces, and stage one nozzle in these locations.